andrebrait/DATROMTool/README.md

 </game>
 ```

+We can see that:

-The release entries suggest this game should be considered the regions of Italy and Spain, but the name suggests its region is Europe.
+- The release entries suggest this game should be considered released in the regions of Italy and Spain, but the name suggests it was released in Europe as a whole

-There is also no information on language other than the name.
+- There is also no information on language other than in the name

+Therefore, the following issues would arise from using this DAT in existing tools, which rely solely on the data in the DAT and don't parse anything from the game's name:

-Other tools often make use of only one source of information.
-This means the ROM above would _not_ be selected in a query like "select all games with an European release".
+- The game would _not_ be selected in a query like "select all games with an European release", even though its name suggests it's an European release
+- The game would _not_ be selected in a query like "select all games in Spanish", even though it clearly is in Spanish

-The lack of language information also makes impossible to do something like "select all games with releases from the USA, Europe and Japan, but only if they're in English or German".
+- It would never come up in a query like "select all games with releases from the USA, Europe and Japan, but only if they're in English, Spanish or German".

+## Capabilities

-Currently, it supports:
+Currently, DATROMTool supports:

-- Parsing DAT files
+- Parsing DAT files in the Logiqx format
+- Parse additional information from names in the No-Intro naming convention, such as:
+  - Regions
+  - Languages
+  - Version/Revision
+  - Pre-release status
+  - Type of "game", such as BIOSes, Programs, among others
+- Point out divergences and possible issues in the DAT, such as:
+  - Diverging Region information between what's parsed and what's in the DAT
+  - Diverging Language information between what's parsed and what's in the DAT
+- Convert from and to:
+  - Logiqx XML DAT format
+  - DATROMTool XML DAT format
+  - JSON format
+  - YAML format